|Program Dates & Deadlines:||Click here to view|

 - $1000: Personal expenses

 Passport and VisaStudents are responsible for ensuring that their passports are valid for their entire stay in Denmark.
 For further information on renewing or obtaining a U.S. passport, please consult the U.S. State Department passport website.
 If you hold an American passport, you will not need a visa for this program.
-If not, please see Ministry of Foreign Affairs for Denmark's for information on visa requirements.
+If you hold a different citizenship, please see Ministry of Foreign Affairs for Denmark's for information on visa requirements.
+Please see a Study Abroad adviser if you have questions about your visa.

 Application ProcessIn order to apply, please do the following: